switchboard-org/switchboard/README.md

 # Switchboard

-Switchboard is a configuration-based workflow automation tool that is built for developers.
-It is open-source, highly-extensible, and configuration-first, and is designed to be human-readable while still meeting the most essential needs of a developer.
+Switchboard is a workflow automation tool built for developers.
+It is open-source, highly-extensible, configuration-first, and is designed to be human-readable while still meeting the most essential needs of a developer.

 ## Key Features